johnnyw66/LLM_intent/README.md

 Zigbee devices (via Node-RED or MQTT)

-Local or remote LLMs (Ollama, Gemini, etc.)
+Local or remote LLMs (Hailo Ollama Raspberry Pi AI HAT +, Ollama, Gemini, etc.)

 Its sole responsibility is to convert natural language text into structured JSON intents.
 It does not execute commands.